astrojimig/precalculated-dr17-selfunc/README.md

 ### Important Caveats
 - **This selection function is only valid for APOGEE main survey targets**, stars that were targeted randomly from 2MASS.
 You can easily select main survey targets in the APOGEE `allStar` file using the criterion `allStar['EXTRATARG']==0`.
 Do not use this selection function for non-main survey targets, as it will be an underestimate of the true selection fraction for those stars.
 - Some of the halo stars were not targeted on 2MASS photometry, but on additional Washington+DDO51 photometry [(more detail found here)](https://www.sdss4.org/dr17/irspec/targets/).
 Therefore, the 2MASS-based selection function here may not be accurate for all halo fields.
 If you plan to use this selection function to study the Galactic halo, be cautious of this!
-In most cases, this results in an overestimate of the selection fraction for halo fields, in some rare cases even exceeding 100%.
+In most cases, this results in an overestimate of the selection fraction for halo fields, in a few cases even exceeding 100%.
 Relevant stars are flagged with the `APOGEE_TARGET1` targeting bits `APOGEE2_WASH_GIANT` or `APOGEE2_WASH_DWARF` ([documented more here](https://www.sdss4.org/dr17/irspec/apogee-bitmasks/#APOGEE2_TARGET1:APOGEE2targetingbitmask(1of3))) to easily identify the affected fields.

 ### How to Cite